Disclosure policy

 2.1 Releases published by Netum

-The releases published by Netum are divided into two main categories: company releases and press releases.
-The category of release in question in any given case is determined in accordance with this disclosure policy and the more specific information categories in force on the Nasdaq First North Growth Market.
+The releases published by Netum are divided into two main categories: company announcements and press releases.
+The category of release in question in any given case is determined in accordance with this disclosure policy and the valid more detailed release categories in force on Nasdaq First North Growth Market Finland.

-Netum publishes financial reports, insider information and other information to be made public in accordance with the rules of the Nasdaq First North Growth Market Finland.
+Netum publishes financial reports, insider information and other information to be made public as company announcements in accordance with the rules of the Nasdaq First North Growth Market Finland.

-Press releases provide information on matters of interest to investors related to Netum’s business that do not meet the criteria specified in the company release, but which are assessed as being newsworthy or otherwise of interest to the company’s stakeholders.
+Press releases are used to inform investors about matters related to Netum’s business that do not meet the criteria specified for a company announcement, but which are assessed to be newsworthy or otherwise of interest to the company’s stakeholders.

 Regulated information is available on Netum’s website at https://www.netum.fi/investors.

-By the end of each year, Netum announces in a company release and on its investor pages the dates of the next financial year on which it intends to publish its financial reports and the annual report, as well as the date of the Annual General Meeting.
+By the end of each year, Netum publishes in a company announcement and on its investor website the dates of the next financial year on which it intends to publish its financial reports and the annual report, as well as the date of the Annual General Meeting.

 2.3 Ongoing disclosure obligations